pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/03-workspaces.md

 ### As an Agency, how many sandbox sites do members of a workspace receive?

-Each member of an workspace can create up to 10 Sandbox sites.
+Each member of a workspace can create up to 10 Sandbox sites.
 When the limit of 10 is reached, take a site live or delete unused sites to free up additional Sandbox slots.